Chupaka/Delphi-RouterOS-API/README.md

 MikroTik Forum topic: https://forum.mikrotik.com/viewtopic.php?f=9&t=31555

 # Documentation
-This is implementation of MikroTik RouterOS API Client for Delphi.
-It supports execution of parallel requests to router and has database-like interface for easy use.
+This is an implementation of MikroTik RouterOS API Client for Delphi.
+It supports execution of parallel requests to a router and has database-like interface for ease of use.

 ## Classes